Vlasta Maček

-Vlasta Maček (née Kalchbrenner, born 27 June 1952) is a Croatian chess player who holds the title of Woman International Master (WIM, 1974).
+Vlasta Maček (née Kalchbrenner, 27 June 1952 – 8 September 2026) was a Croatian chess player who held the title of Woman International Master (WIM, 1974).
 She won Yugoslav Women's Chess Championship (1980) and twice won Croatian Women's Chess Championship (1992, 1999).
-She is Women's Chess Olympiad individual bronze medalist (1974) and first European Senior Chess Championship (women) winner (2003).
+Maček was a Women's Chess Olympiad individual bronze medalist (1974) and first European Senior Chess Championship (women) winner (2003).

 Biography

 From the early 1970s to the mid-2000s Vlasta Maček was one of the leading Croatian women's chess players.
 In 1971, she made her first major victory in the International Women's Tournament in Emmen.
 In 1973, she won the Balkans Women's Chess Championship.
 She has repeatedly participated in Yugoslav Women's Chess Championship, where she twice (1973, 1980) shared first place, and became champion in 1980.
 In 1974, she was awarded the FIDE Woman International Master (WIM) title.

-Vlasta Maček represented Croatia after the breakup of Yugoslavia.
-She has won the Croatian Women's Chess Championship twice (1992, 1999) and the second place in this championships three more times (2002, 2004, 2006).
+Maček represented Croatia after the breakup of Yugoslavia.
+She won the Croatian Women's Chess Championship twice (1992, 1999) and the second place in this championships three more times (2002, 2004, 2006).
 In 1997, in Rijeka Vlasta Maček with Croatian chess club ŠK Kastav won 2nd European Chess Club Cup (women) team gold medal.

-Vlasta Maček two times participated in the Women's World Chess Championship European Zonal Tournaments:
+She two times participated in the Women's World Chess Championship European Zonal Tournaments: